Shin Na-yeong: Youth career

 While attending Pohang Hangdo Middle School, Shin was part of the team that won the 14th Unification National Women's Football Tournament, where she was also honoured with the 'Fair Play' award.
 She continued to play football at Chungju Yesung Girls' High School, helping take her team to the final of both the 2015 Spring KWFF Tournament and semi-final of the high school girls' football tournament at the 96th National Sports Festival.
 She went on to play for Daeduk College, who won two national championships and a bronze medal at the National Sports Festival in 2018.
 They finished as runners-up in the 2019 Spring KWFF Tournament, where Shin won the 'Best Defender' award.
 In the 2019 Autumn KWFF Tournament, Daeduk again finished as runners-up, and Shin was named the MVP.

 Club career

 At the 2020 WK League new players' draft, Shin was signed by Seoul City Amazones on a one-year contract.
 She then played for Changnyeong WFC for two seasons before transferring to Hwacheon KSPO in 2023.

 In July 2024, Shin became the third Korean footballer to play in the US, signing a contract with Lexington SC.
 After making 19 appearances in her first season with Lexington, she transferred to fellow USL Super League club Brooklyn FC on July 28, 2025.
 She debuted for Brooklyn on August 23, coming on as a second-half substitute for Jordan Thompson in the club's opening-day victory over Tampa Bay Sun FC.
+One week later, she made her first club start, against Dallas Trinity FC.